Cannabis in California: Proposition 64 (2016)

 Licenses were issued to allow cultivation and business establishment beginning in 2018.
 Legal sales for non-medical use were allowed by law beginning January 1, 2018, following formulation of new regulations on retail market by the state's Bureau of Medical Cannabis Regulation (to be renamed Bureau of Marijuana Control).

 Proposition 64 is not meant in any way to affect, amend, or restrict the statutes provided for medical cannabis in California under Proposition 215.

 In 2016, in response to Proposition 64, State Treasurer John Chiang set up a working group to explore access to financial services for legal marijuana-related businesses operating in California, as access to banking services has been a problem due to the additional burdens mandated by the Financial Crimes Enforcement Network (FinCEN) on financial institutions to assure that any marijuana related business clients are in compliance with all state laws.

-Post-legalization reforms
+Post-legalization

 Cannabis Appellations Program (2021)

 After the adoption of Proposition 64, California has been pioneering the CalCannabis Appellations Project (CAP), to develop appellations of origin for cannabis products.
 The California Department of Food and Agriculture claims that the CAP will "promote regional cannabis goods and local businesses, prevent the misrepresentation of a cannabis good’s origin, and support consumer confidence about a cannabis good’s origin and characteristics."
 A series of consultations are underway to develop the CAP.